ServiceStack/docs/docs/redis/getting-started.md

 INCR counter
 ```

 By using `IRedisClient` directly, you have access to the entire set of Redis commands and data structures, which makes it a powerful tool for more advanced use cases.
-To learn more about the `IRedisClient` interface and its usage, refer to the [ServiceStack documentation](https://docs.servicestack.net/csharp-client#redis-client).
+To learn more about the `IRedisClient` interface and its usage, refer to the [ServiceStack reference documentation site](https://reference.servicestack.net/api/ServiceStack.Redis/IRedisClient/).

 ## Async Usability of ServiceStack.Redis